HL7/carin-rtpbc/source/pages/other.md

 ---
-title: Other resources defined for this Guide
+title: Examples and other resources
 layout: default
 active: other
 ---